depsterr/depsterr.com/src/blog/2021/writing portable makefiles.md

 	full_name=$(half_name)_world

-You're also able to write by starting lines with a `#`.
+You're also able to write comments by starting lines with a `#`.

-	# This is a comment which will be ignored
+	# This line is a comment which will be ignored

 Targets are used to specify how files are made.
 A target is defined by the following syntax: